kitlangton/conclave/README.md

-# zeetup
+# CONCLAVE

-A full-stack Scala application powered by ZIO and Laminar.
+A full-stack Scala meetup application powered by ZIO and Laminar.

 Created with **[zio-app](https://github.com/kitlangton/zio-app)**.